 A histogram is not a light meter.
+The histogram is affected by subject colors, how those colors reflect light.
 It only shows how the data result actually came out, but without any idea how it ought to be.
 Only human brains know how it ought to be, judged by how the picture looks.
-Regarding the histogram, it should be a RGB type (not a luminosity type), and we are only concerned with size of the Empty Gaps at the ends of the data.
+The histogram must be a RGB type (not a luminosity type, see more), and when looking at a histogram, we are mostly only concerned with size of the Empty Gaps at the ends of the histogram data.

 Reflective light meters and Incident light meters have very different properties.

 A Reflective meter is aimed at the subject from the camera position (meters built into the camera are reflective meters), and reads the degree of light reflected by the subject.
 This reading does represent the overall brightness of the light, but is greatly modified to indicate how much of it actually reflects from the subject's colors.
 The common problem is that a white or light colored subject reflects a lot of light, which reads high, and the meter (seeking an intermediate middle tone) compensates to underexpose it to be darker than it is.
 A black or dark colored subject does not reflect much light, which reads low, and the meter (seeking an intermediate middle tone) compensates to overexpose it to be brighter than it is (previously discussed).
 Photographers must learn to expect and adjust for this.
 However, subjects which do average out reflecting from near a typical middle tone will meter more nearly "correct".